Access to Health

 5 Beginning in 2014, this figure includes recalls within our Animal Health business.

-6 Previously, we reported products available through specific agreements, but we have now expanded our reporting to all of our products, including the various strengths and presentations that are sold or distributed through a partnership in local markets, to more accurately reflect our efforts to address local needs.
+6 In 2014, we expanded our reporting to all of our products, including the various strengths and presentations that are sold or distributed through a partnership in local markets, to more accurately reflect our efforts to address local needs.

 7 Data include new products and new indications.

 8 Data include new products and new indications.

 9 For information on new registrations by region, visit http://www.msdresponsibility.com/access-to-health/research-development/clinical-research/#tab-5591b7745c6c4.

 10 For information on local regulatory agency GCP/PV training requests, visit http://www.msdresponsibility.com/access-to-health/research-development/clinical-research/.

 11 In 2013, we modified our key performance indicators for differential pricing so that we can more broadly capture and accurately reflect our support.

 12 Differential pricing intended to facilitate access for the at-need population.